Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 - a video-game company looking for implementing realistic models of evolution :eyes:

 you will surely hope to develop your own program without having to start from scratch.
-And that's why we need something that looks like a standard pile of small components.
+And that's why we need something that looks like a standard box of small components.

-:v: Quetzal can help you doing so by offering atomic components (structures, algorithms, concepts) that can be reused to build a new program.
+:v: Quetzal can help by offering atomic components (structures, algorithms, concepts) that can be reused to build a new program.
-The template mechanism allow to adapt them efficiently to each particular situation you may encounter.
+The template mechanism allows to adapt them efficiently to each particular situation you may encounter.

 The Quetzal-CoaTL interfaces and components are generic, in the same sense as the